 How FHA Helps Home Buyers with Bad Credit Get Approved for Affordable Mortgage Loans

 There are many potential home owners in America who still are suffering from low credit scores left over from the mortgage meltdown a few years back.

 For far too many Americans, job loss, foreclosures and bankruptcy really hurt their credit scores.
 Even nearly 10 years after the meltdown, there are still millions of people renting a place to live.
 Home ownership is still near record lows for the last 50 years.

 But despite what you think, you may still be able to get a FHA home loan with bad credit.
 That is right.
 You may be able to get approved for a home loan with bad credit with good terms and affordable interest rates.

 Why Do FHA Loans Work for People with Bad Credit?

-FHA mortgage loans were first offered in the Great Depression.
+FHA mortgage loans as as well as FHA cash out refinance programs were first offered in the Great Depression.
 Since then, FHA has helped 40 million families to buy a home.
 It is so popular because it has very flexible loan criteria.
 This program was built from the start during the Depression to get home people into their own homes.
 The federal government sees it as desirable for Americans to own their home rather than rent, if they can afford the mortgage payment.